convexset/meteor-hierarchical-user-properties/README.md

 ### Creating Hierarchy Items

-`HierarchicalUserProperties.createHierarchyItem()`: creates a hierarchy item with no parent node (a root of a new tree)
+`HierarchicalUserProperties.createHierarchyItem()`: creates a hierarchy item with no parent node (a root of a new tree); also returns the created item

 ### Getting Items and Cursors